daleonpz/Notes/fh-dortmund/01-ITESD.md

 - Actor: an actor could be anything (another system, client, database)

 ### When to model Use Case Diagram
+- A use case model partitions system functionality into transactions (‘use cases’) that are meaningful to users (‘actors’).
 - Could be possible to use it as a starting point for analysis.
+- Model user requirements with use cases.
+- Model test scenarios with use cases.
+- If you are using a use-case driven method: start with use case and then use structural and behavioral diagrams
+- If you are not using a use-case driven method: make sure that your use case is consistent with your structural and behavioral diagrams.

 ## Timing Diagram
-- when we change from one state to another in a certain time
+- Timing diagrams show change in state or other condition of a structural element over time.

+## Implementation Diagram
+- describe the different elements required for implementing a system Component diagrams

-## Component Diagram
+### Component Diagram
+- Modular unit with well-defined interfaces that is replaceable within its environment
+- **Autonomous** unit within a system
 - The only way to communicate with components is by using interfaces
 - We can specify the port behavior
-- There could be a set of classes that implements interfaces
+- Interfaces:
+    - Is the definition of a collection of one or more operations
+    - Provides only the operations but not the implementation
+    - Implementation is normally provided by a class or component
+- Component:
+    - Specifies Contracts (methods) of the services that are provided or required
+    - Can be replaced
+    - The system can be extended
-- Contracts: methods
+- Ports:
+    - All interactions of a component with its environment are achieved through a port
+    - The internals are fully isolated from the environment
+    - This allows using a component in any context that satisfies the constraints specified by its ports

-## Deployment Diagram
+### Deployment Diagram
+- Are used to show the nodes where software components reside in the run-time system
 - Show the hardware of the system
 - Map the software it the specific hardware elements
 - The idea is to represent a real physical environment
+- Node: usually represents a piece of hardware
 - Artifact: it is kind of executable, binary file, source code